-This blog explains some of the scams you should be looking out for and what you can do to protect yourself.
-But first, let’s delve deeper into the context of what you’re up against.
+In this blog, we look at some of the scams you should look out for and what you can do to protect yourself.

 Why Black Friday is primetime for cyber crime